yokoffing/Betterfox/README.md

 # BetterFox  /v.74
 A set of about:config tweaks to enhance Firefox.
 Updated every stable release.
-Go through the lists and add desired preferences to your <a href="http://kb.mozillazine.org/User.js_file">user.js</a>.
-Most of the preferences work with a simple copy+paste, or you can use the <a href="https://github.com/hjstephens09/Better-Fox/blob/master/user.js">user.js provided</a>.
+It is recommended you go through the lists and add desired preferences to your <a href="http://kb.mozillazine.org/User.js_file">user.js</a>.
+Most of the preferences work with a simple copy+paste.

+Note: The <a href="https://github.com/hjstephens09/Better-Fox/blob/master/user.js">user.js provided</a> is intended for mid-range PCs (i.e., 6–8GB RAM).
+If you have a budget PC or high-end machine, please adjust preferences found in <a href="https://github.com/hjstephens09/Better-Fox/blob/master/FastFox.js">FastFox</a> to what is appropriate for your machine.

 ## Three simple goals:
 1) <b>Minimalism:</b> get what isn't needed out of the way
 2) <b>Efficiency:</b> configuring your browser should be simple
-3) <b>Security:</b> upgrade end user security and privacy without causing website breakage
+3) <b>Security:</b> upgrade security and privacy without causing website breakage

 ## Three simple files: